- Reference Number: HEY-604/2020

 - Departments: Cardiology

-This leaflet is intended to provide information for you after you leave hospital following your pacemaker generator box change procedure.
-Most of your questions should be answered by this leaflet.
-It is not meant to replace discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading this leaflet you have any concerns or require further explanation please discuss this with a member of the health care team caring for you.
+This advice sheet has been produced to give you information about your pacemaker generator box change procedure.
+It is not meant to replace discussion between you and the healthcare team.
+If after reading it, you require further explanation please discuss this with a member of the healthcare team.

 There may be some discomfort at first, near where the pacemaker box has been changed.
-You are advised to take painkillers such as paracetamol to ease the discomfort.
-Avoid painkillers that contain aspirin (although you should take prescribed aspirin in the normal way).
+You are advised to take pain relief medication such as paracetamol to ease the discomfort.
+Avoid pain relief medication that contain aspirin (although you should take prescribed aspirin in the normal way).

-If you have any concerns about the wound site you can either make an appointment to have it reviewed with the Practice Nurse at your GP surgery or contact the ECG Department directly on telephone number 01482 461537.
+If you have any concerns about the wound site you can either make an appointment to have it reviewed with the practice nurse at your doctor’s surgery or contact the ECG Department directly (01482 461537).

 Once the dressing has been removed you may shower and bathe and female patients may wear a bra as usual.

-When to contact your GP or seek medical advice
+When to contact your doctor or seek medical advice

 If you experience any of the following, notify your doctor immediately.